open/close all folders

-- Paris Hilton and Nichole Richie were Real Life examples of this on the show The Simple Life.
+- Paris Hilton and Nichole Richie were Real Life examples of this on their Reality Show The Simple Life.

 - C.C.
-Babcock on The Nanny, particularly in "Schlepped Away", as she, along with Fran and the Sheffield family, is stuck in the Fine family's apartment during a snowstorm.
+Babcock on The Nanny, particularly in "Schlepped Away", as she, along with Fran and the Sheffield family, is stuck in the Fine family's apartment in Queens during a snowstorm.
 To emphasize, going to Queens isn't even leaving the city!
 It's just a less densely populated borough.